The notebook

 A real magnifying glass.
 Not a plastic toy.
 The good kind.
 Here's why it changes everything.

-Field notes go out roughly twice a week, alongside the Sunday letter.
+Notes go out roughly twice a week, alongside The Weekly Yard.